Preventive Mastectomy: Two Years Later

 I just wiped off all the counters and the table without having to rest or switch arms.

-Days go by with no stabbing pain or a random dull aches that lasts for hours.
+Days go by with no stabbing pain or random dull aches that last for hours.

 Yes, there are still challenges.

-When I am trying something new physically, like skiing or getting back into a running routine after a break for winter, I know I’m probably going to ache for a few days afterwards.
+When I try something new physically, like skiing or getting back into a running routine after a winter break, I know I’ll probably ache for a few days afterwards.

 I am #StrongEnough to push through the pain and use it as motivation to keep moving.